Passengers trapped inside submerged subway as deadly floods sweep central China - KTVZ

 At least 12 people have been confirmed dead in Zhengzhou, the provincial capital, where more than 20 centimeters (7.8in) of rain fell in one hour on Tuesday, according to the meteorological observatory.

-All of the bodies recovered were taken from the city’s subway system, according to authorities.
+All of the bodies recovered were taken from the city’s subway system, according to provincial authorities.

+In the nearby city of Gongyi, at least four were confirmed dead and more than 20,000 people have been forced to leave their homes, state media reported Wednesday.

+Chinese President Xi Jinping addressed the flooding on Wednesday morning, calling the flood control situation “very severe” and ordering authorities to “prioritize the safety of people’s lives and properties,” state news agency Xinhua reported.

-Footage broadcast by state news agency Xinhua and shared widely online shows passengers in Zhengzhou trapped inside a flooded subway car, packed tightly together as the water climbs higher.
+Footage broadcast by Xinhua and shared widely online shows passengers in Zhengzhou trapped inside a flooded subway car, packed tightly together as the water climbs higher.
 Outside the window, dark floodwater rips past, surging down the subway tracks.

+Many of those trapped posted calls for help on social media, according to screenshots circulated online and statements from the Henan fire department.

+“The water inside the carriage has reached chest-levels!
+I already can’t speak anymore, please help!” wrote one woman, who went by the name Xiaopei.

+Minutes later, she posted another comment: “If no rescue comes in 20 minutes, several hundreds of us will lose our lives in Zhengzhou subway.”
+The fire department later confirmed Xiaopei had been rescued.

-The city’s subway system, which contains seven lines and 153 stations, suspended all operations after the incident, according to provincial authorities.
+The city’s subway system, which contains seven lines and 153 stations, suspended all operations after the incident, said provincial authorities.

-More than 160 trains also stopped service in the city’s railway station, stranding a large number of passengers, according to Xinhua.

 The heavy rains also caused power outages across the city.
-One hospital in Zhengzhou, housing nearly 10,000 patients including more than 600 in critical condition, faced an hours-long blackout Tuesday.
+One hospital, housing nearly 10,000 patients, faced a complete blackout Tuesday, with social media photos showing its first floor submerged in water.

+On Weibo, a user said the power outage has cut off ventilators in intensive care units at the First Affiliated Hospital of Zhengzhou University.
+She said her father had to rely on medical workers to manually pump oxygen into his lungs, and pleaded with authorities to restore electricity at the facility.

+The state-run People’s Daily later confirmed the blackout at the hospital, where it said over 600 critically ill patients needed to be transferred.
+By Wednesday morning, power supply had been resumed at the ICU rooms, the newspaper said.

-Though the rains have since eased, problems are likely to persist, as dams and reservoirs reach capacity.
-In the early hours of Wednesday morning, the Guojiaju dam near the city collapsed, according to public broadcaster CCTV.
+Though the rains have since eased, problems are likely to persist, as dozens of dams and reservoirs have breached warning levels.

+There were conflicting reports about the status of the Guojiazui dam near Zhengzhou, with CGTN initially announcing that it had collapsed at 1:30 a.m. on Wednesday, before later appearing to walk back its reporting.
+A statement from the Ministry of Emergency Management also said the dam had broken, according to a screenshot cited by the state-run China Daily.
+However, that line has since been removed.

+Xinhua reported on Wednesday afternoon that “a large section of the downstream slope of the dam has crumbled, but the dam itself has not collapsed.”

-And in Yichun county, a brigade of the Chinese military raced to blast a dam and divert the floods at the request of county authorities, according to state-run media CGTN.
+In the city of Luoyang west of Zhengzhou, Chinese military personnel raced to blast a dam and divert the floods on Tuesday night at the request of county authorities.
+Heavy rains had caused a 20-meter (65 foot) breach in the dam, which authorities said “may collapse at any time,” according to a statement from the Central Theater Command of the People’s Liberation Army.

-More than 6,000 firefighters, and nearly 2,000 members of the police and Chinese military, have been deployed for search and rescue operations, according to CGTN.
-Footage from the ground shows soldiers and emergency teams rescuing residents on rafts and clearing toppled power lines.

 Though flooding during the summer months is an annual occurrence in parts of China, recent record breaking rains have alarmed scientists and officials, raising questions as to whether the country is prepared to deal with more extreme and unpredictable weather.

-A report released last week by Greenpeace warned that major metropolitan regions around Beijing, Shanghai and Guangzhou-Shenzhen were facing high risk from extreme heat and rainfall — and the danger is growing fast for urbanizing communities on city outskirts.
+A report released last week by Greenpeace warned that major metropolitan regions around Beijing, Shanghai and Guangzhou-Shenzhen were under threat from extreme heat and rainfall.

 According to the report, Beijing has seen the fastest rise in average temperature with an increase of 0.32 degrees Celsius every 10 years.
 Guanzhou-Shenzhen has experienced 98 heat waves since 1961 — the majority of which have taken place in the past two decades.